ioBroker Docker Image

 If you want to give something back, feel free to take a look into the open issues or the ioBroker forum thread and helping me answering questions, fixing bugs or adding new features!

-If you want to buy me a beer instead, you can do this here:
+If you want to buy me a pizza instead, you can do this here: